 Well, this time I went one step further and added a little cocoa powder to the enchilada sauce.
 OMG.
 You won’t believe how rich and amazing the cocoa makes the sauce!
 It doesn’t taste like chocolate, just extra rich and good.
 It’s the same amazing chili/chocolate combo that works magic in the Aztec Cocoa.
 SO.
 GOOD.

-A Simple Yet Delicious Filling
+The Simple Filling

 Black beans give these enchiladas filling power and avocado offers that creaminess that you’d usually get from cheese.
 If you’re vegan, just make sure your tortillas don’t contain lard (some do, some don’t).
 Or, try making your own!

-Should I Use Corn or Flour Tortillas?
+Should I Use Corn or Flour Tortillas for Enchiladas?

 Enchiladas are supposed to be wrapped in corn tortillas, not flour flour tortillas, but I’m all about doing what makes you happy.
 Use whichever type of tortilla you like.
 But whatever type you use, consider giving them a quick toast in a hot skillet before wrapping your enchilada filling.
 It will give your enchiladas some extra toasty flavor!